NuevoFoundation/workshops/content/english/java-datastructures/hashmaps/methods.md

   }
 }
 ```
-As you can see, the code above inserts a key/value pair into our hashmap addresses.
+As you can see, the code above inserts a key/value pair into our HashMap addresses.

 ![image](../../img/hashmapgraphic.png)